Graduate of Loyola Law School and Loyola Marymount University.

-Current or past member of the following legal organizations: American Bar Association, Orange County Bar Association (Labor and Employment Law Section; Business Litigation Section; Tort and Trial Section; Diversity and Inclusion Committee Member), Los Angeles County Bar Association (Labor and Employment Law Section), Pasadena Bar Association (Labor and Employment Law Section; Litigation Section), Beverly Hills Bar Association, Philippine American Bar Association, Beverly Hills Bar Association, Multi-Cultural Bar Association, National Asian Pacific American Bar Association, Consumer Attorneys Association of Los Angeles, California Employment Lawyers Association (Diversity Committee Member) State Bar of California (Labor and Employment Law Section), Association of Workplace Investigators, Southern California Mediation Association, and the Filipino Lawyers of Orange County.
+Current or past member of the following legal organizations: Orange County Bar Association (Labor and Employment Law Section; Business Litigation Section; Tort and Trial Section; Diversity and Inclusion Committee Member), Los Angeles County Bar Association (Labor and Employment Law Section), Pasadena Bar Association (Labor and Employment Law Section; Litigation Section), Beverly Hills Bar Association, Multi-Cultural Bar Association, National Asian Pacific American Bar Association, Consumer Attorneys Association of Los Angeles, California Employment Lawyers Association (Diversity Committee Member), State Bar of California (Labor and Employment Law Section), American Bar Association, Association of Workplace Investigators, Southern California Mediation Association and the Filipino Lawyers of Orange County (Board Member).

 Mr. Aquino has volunteered his time and/or donated monetarily to the following very worthy legal organizations: Legal Aid Foundation of Los Angeles, Asian Pacific American Legal Center (now, Asian Americans Advancing Justice), Harriet Buhai Center for Family Law and the Los Angeles Trial Lawyers' Charities.
 He also serves as an evaluator/judge at moot court competitions and mentors law students as well as new attorneys.

 Mr. Aquino also supports non-profit organizations such as the American Red Cross, Smile Train, Downs Syndrome Association of Los Angeles, Pediatric Cancer Research Foundation, Goodwill and disabled American veterans groups.
 He runs 10ks up to marathons to financially support charities focused on helping individuals afflicted with medical issues and also children in need.